Rosenverse

 "A vendor provides a service, but a partner delivers value."

-"Flexibility is not about using the same methodologies.
-Flexibility is about moving together towards the same goal."
+"Flexibility is not about using the same methodologies; it’s about moving together towards the same goal."

-"Big picture thinkers create unexpected paths and bring new solutions to your project."
+"Big picture thinkers move past obstacles and create unexpected paths and new solutions."

 Ask the Rosenbot